IvLabs/resources/state-estimation-localization-slam/README.md

 * [SLAM-Course](https://www.youtube.com/watch?v=U6vr3iNrwRA&list=PLgnQpQtFTOGQrZ4O5QzbIHgl3b1JHimN_) by Cyrill Stachniss.

 * [State Estimation and Localization for Self-Driving Cars](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars/home/welcome)
 In these courses you will learn about the basic concepts of different types of motion models of a mobile robot, some basic concepts regarding probability and Euclidean geometry.
-Further these courses cover various probabilistic algorithms such as Kalman Filters, Extended Kalman Filters and Unscented Kalman Filters which work on the Prediction-Correction Cycle.
+Further these courses cover various probabilistic state estimation algorithms such as Kalman Filters, Extended Kalman Filters and Unscented Kalman Filters which work on the Prediction-Correction Cycle.
 This course is specifically crafted for understanding the various methodologies used for localization, sensor fusion, sensor selection, etc. in self-driving cars.
 It may not cover all the concepts of localization used in robotics, but is targeted for an audience specifically interested in self-driving cars.

 ## Books and research papers for Reference